gmc-code/PC-using-RTD/docs/setup/Sphinx.rst

 ------------------------------------------------------------

 * The sphinx-copybutton Extension adds a copy button to code blocks.
+* To use ``sphinx-copybutton``, make the changes to the conf.py file that are detailed at :ref:`VSCode conf.py`.

-* From the cmd prompt install the Sphinx Extension: sphinx-copybutton:
+* Install the Sphinx Extension: sphinx-copybutton:

 .. code-block::